tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

 ### Multiple Toaster Containers
 If desired, you can include multiple `<toaster-container></toaster-container>` elements in your DOM.
-The library will register an event handler for every instance of the container that it identifies.
+The library will register an event handler for every clusterInstance of the container that it identifies.
 By default, when there are multiple registered containers, each container will receive a toast notification and display it when a toast is popped.